A Brief History of Logistics

 The Advance of Information Technology

 The development of computer systems is another technological advance that revolutionized logistics.
 The ability to store and track a huge amount of data provided new systems with a considerable advantage.
 Thanks to IT, we can now better plan, manage, and optimize every aspect of logistics, regardless of the scale of businesses.
 Furthermore, the Internet provides businesses with additional means to use various digital channels to understand demands better and increase productivity.
-This will eventually, if not already, lead to complete automation of a large percentage of tasks included in supply chain management.
+This will eventually, if not already, lead to the complete automation of a large percentage of tasks included in supply chain management.

 In the future, we can expect that further technological advancements will additionally support the flow of commercial and non-commercial goods.
 This will allow us to use drones, clean energy, and different online services.
 Not only as a way to enhance business operations but as a means to improve our daily actions.
 The history of logistics has taught us that the way of development from warfare to business operations was long.
 However, since the advancement period is shortening as time passes, completely new market opportunities may arise soon.